FredericLetellier/udacity-capstone/design/Design_Proposal.md

 * Explore the history of scan products and browse products
 * Mark a product as favorite
 * Explore the list of favorite products
+* A widget with the history of scan products and browse products

 ##User Interface Mocks <a name="user-interface-mocks"></a>